-We support law firms starting out on their data governance journey by helping them work through the five steps in our road mapping process.
+We support law firms starting on their data governance journey by helping them work through the five steps in our road-mapping process.
 So this quickly delivers a complete data governance framework and plan (the roadmap) for assuring the governance and quality of the firm’s data.

-In short, with our help, you’ll be able to launch the right foundation for data governance.
-Achieving a fully operational governance capability in record time as a result.
+In short, with our help, you’ll be able to launch the proper foundation for data governance and, as a result, achieve a fully operational governance capability in record time.

 How does the roadmap process work?

 Most law firms already have the people, processes, skills and knowledge to implement data governance.
-Unfortunately these things are often found in pieces across different parts of the business services or operational teams.
+Unfortunately, these things are often found in pieces across different business services or operational teams.

-The purpose of a the Foundation Roadmap Process is to find and share all of these elements through a series of facilitated discussions with stakeholders.
+The Foundation Roadmap Process aims to find and share all of these elements through a series of facilitated discussions with stakeholders.

 Step 1: Identify the Vision for Data Governance

-Working together, we can figure out a simple statement which explains what you hope data governance can do for you.
+Working together, we can figure out a simple statement that explains what you hope data governance can do for you.

 Step 2: Determine the Goals for Data Governance

 Functional leads will use the vision in a series of guided activities.
-This will identify tangible, prioritised goals which must be achieved to realise the identified benefits.
+These workshops will identify tangible, prioritised goals which the firm must achieve to realise the specified benefits.